Helping Faculty Members New to Leadership Roles

 Giving Faculty Leaders the Practical Skills They Need to Succeed

-This program is not being offered in academic year 2015-16.
+Coming Soon.
 When faculty members take on important leadership roles such as heading a key committee; chairing a department; or leading a lab, center, or institute; they have to know how to guide and motivate others.

 The Core Skills Program for Faculty Leadership helps faculty members identify and develop the skills they need to lead effectively in a variety of academic leadership roles.